tarathep/cicd-github-action-lab/cd/lab1.md

 # Lab1: Create CD Repoistory pipeline on GitHub

-Learn how application working and implementation concepts.
+Learn how create repository CD on GitHub and working to preparing to Deploy pipeline to Azure.

 After completing this lab, you'll be able to: